radarlabs/.github/profile/README.md

 ## 📍 About Radar

-[Radar](https://radar.com) is location infrastructure for mobile apps and websites.
+[Radar](https://radar.com) is location infrastructure for mobile and web apps.
 Thousands of developers trust Radar's geofencing SDKs and maps APIs to power location-based experiences across hundreds of millions of devices worldwide.

 ## ✨ Get started